 This command installs the conanfile dependencies (including the tested package), calls a 'conan build' to build test apps and finally executes the test() method.
-The testing recipe does not require name or version, neither definition of package() or package info() methods.
+The testing recipe does not require name or version, neither definition of package() or package_info() methods.
 The package to be tested must exist in the local cache or any configured remote.

 ''' positional arguments: Path to the "testing" folder containing a conanfile.py path or to a recipe file with test() methode.g. conan test_package/conanfile.py pkg/version@user/channel reference pkg/version@user/channel of the package to be tested optional arguments: -h, --help show this help message and exit -tbf TEST_BUILD_FOLDER, --test-build-folder TEST_BUILD_FOLDER Working directory of the build process. -b [BUILD], --build [BUILD] Optional, specify which packages to build from source.
 Combining multiple '--build' options on one command line is allowed.
 For dependencies, the optional 'build_policy' attribute in their conanfile.py takes precedence over the command line parameter.
 Possible parameters: --build Force build for all packages, do not use binary packages. --build=never Disallow build for all packages, use binary packages or fail if a binary package is not found.
 Cannot be combined with other '--build' options. --build=missing Build packages from source whose binary package is not found. --build=outdated Build packages from source whose binary package was not generated from the latest recipe or is not found. --build=cascade Build packages from source that have at least one dependency being built from source. --build=[pattern] Build packages from source whose package reference matches the pattern.
 The pattern uses 'fnmatch' style wildcards.
-Default behavior: If you omit the '--build' option, the 'build_policy' attribute in conanfile.py will be used if it exists, otherwise the behavior is like '-- build=never'. -r REMOTE, --remote REMOTE Look in the specified remote server -u, --update Check updates exist from upstream remotes -l [LOCKFILE], --lockfile [LOCKFILE] Path to a lockfile or folder containing 'conan.lock' file.
-Lockfile can be updated if packages change -e ENV_HOST, --env ENV_HOST Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++ -e:b ENV_BUILD, --env:build ENV_BUILD Environment variables that will be set during the package build (build machine). e.g.: -e:b CXX=/usr/bin/clang++ -e:h ENV_HOST, --env:host ENV_HOST Environment variables that will be set during the '''
+Default behavior: If you omit the '--build' option, the 'build_policy' attribute in conanfile.py will be used if it exists, otherwise the behavior is like '-- build=never'. -r REMOTE, --remote REMOTE Look in the specified remote server -u, --update Will check the remote and in case a newer version and/or revision of the dependencies exists there, it will install those in the local cache.
+When using '''